The Quiet One (song)

-A live version of 'The Quiet One' appears on a (DVD/BR) video 'The Who Live at Shea Stadium' recorded at that venue on 13 October 1982.
-Audio recording of the song from the same concert was also released as a bonus track on The Who album Face Dances in 1997.
-Another live version of the song is featured on the DVD/double CD 'Live from Toronto' capturing The Who's "Farewell Concert" in Toronto on 17 December 1982, released in 2007.
+A live version of "The Quiet One" appears on a video The Who Live at Shea Stadium recorded on 13 October 1982.
+Audio recording of the song from the same concert was also released as a bonus track on the Who album Face Dances in 1997.
+Another live version of the song is featured on the DVD/double CD Live from Toronto capturing the Who's Farewell Concert on 17 December 1982, released in 2007.